lsaltz/robot_hand_generator/README.md

 ## What the outputs mean:

-After ea.py finishes running, it will send all the data it gathered to a text file called "results.txt" located in ~/robot_hand_generator_MLS/output.
+After ea.py finishes running, it will send the data it gathered to a text file called "results.txt" located in ~/robot_hand_generator_MLS/output.
 It lists the winning hand and its location as well as its length ratios of palm to fingers and proximal to distal links.
 It also lists the runner up hand and the results of the other hands.
 In the output folder, you can also find a graph of the overall fitness trend and graphs of the top and bottom 10% of grippers generated.